Rivercord/Rivercord/docs/1_INSTALLING.md

 pnpm build
 ```

-Inject vencord into your client:
+Inject rivercord into your client:

 ```shell
 pnpm inject